square/shuttle/README.md

 should add a test to their CI script that ensures that the manifest endpoint does not return 404.

 Getting Started
 ---------------

 ### Starting the server

-Developing for Shuttle requires Ruby 2.0.0, PostgreSQL, Redis, Tidy, Sidekiq Pro and a modern version of libarchive.
+Developing for Shuttle requires Ruby 2.0.0, PostgreSQL, Redis, Tidy, Sidekiq Pro ElasticSearch, and a modern version of libarchive.
 To run Shuttle for the first time:

 1. Clone this project.
 You can run `brew bundle` to install all dependencies available via Homebrew, which are specified in the `Brewfile`, or install them sequentially